 Blue Oaks continues to add STEAM programs in our quest to prepare our students for the 21st Century.
-In order to integrate technology and grade level curriculum, we have iPads in both transitional kindergarten and kindergarten, as well as our campus 1:1 with chromebook access for all students.
-The following enrichments are on hold due to Covid 19 safety precautions, but will continue to a part of the campus once possible.
-Blue Oaks maintains a hands-on Science Lab for all kindergarten through fifth grade students.
-In the area of arts, all kindergarten through fifth graders also receive weekly music education.
-Additionally, all TK - fifth graders participate in Starstruck Showcase (dance show) and we also have a Musical Theatre Program and Show Chorus offered as clubs.
+In order to integrate technology and grade level curriculum, we have iPads in both Transitional Kindergarten and Kindergarten, as well as our campus has 1:1 Chromebook access for students in 3rd-5th grade.
+In the area of arts, all Kindergarten through Fifth grade students receive weekly music education.
+Additionally, all TK - Fifth graders participate in Starstruck Showcase (dance show) and we also have a Musical Theatre Program and bucket band for our 5th graders.